 Koen van Gilst / December 10, 2021

-One of the more annoying things I've experienced as a frontend developer in complex corporate environments is that it's often surprisingly hard to get the app to start.
-API's might not be available, no access because of proxies, you need a plugin etc. etc.
+One of the more annoying things I've experienced as a front-end developer in complex corporate environments is that it's often surprisingly hard to get the app to start.
+APIs might not be available, have no access because of proxies, you need a plugin etc. etc.

-To avoid this frustration on my most recent project I've started with a script which allows me to always (in any environment, even without internet!) start the app using one command:
+To avoid this frustration on my most recent project I've started with a script that allows me to always (in any environment, even without an internet connection!) start the app using one command:

-This requires mocking the external services (API's, authentication) which is definitely more work.
-But I'm a 100% sure this has paid itself off many times over.
+This requires mocking the external services (APIs, authentication) which are more work.
+But I'm 100% sure this has paid itself off many times over.

 These mocks can also be reused for integration tests.
-Which give me a lot more confidence when doing large scale refactors or deploying new features.
+This gives me a lot more confidence when doing large-scale refactors or deploying new features.
 Another benefit of this approach: When tests do fail I can just start the mocked version of the app to see why the tests are failing (in the browser).
 No more debugging endless streams of Jest error logs.

 And about mocking the Microsoft Authentication Library I'll write soon, it's easier than you'd think.